kurianbenoy/kurianbenoy-website/_posts/2019-09-08-fossmec1outn.md

 learned by even finishing in the 10 th position for this challenge.

 **Orientation day** of FOSSMEC for first years was conducted on September 5, 2019.
-The session of how to prepare for GSoC was taken by Adarsh S and the GSoC scholars Ashwin G and Ashwin M Prabhu talked about their experience participating in GSoC.
+The session of how to prepare for GSoC was taken by Adarsh S and the GSoC scholars Aswin G and Ashwin M Prabhu talked about their experience participating in GSoC.
 Also Varun and Mohita talked about the how they got an amazing internship in first year itself.
 I would like to thank everyone from FOSSMEC team for making it a memorable day 140+ first years.